 Exceptional Assistance Measures (EAM) provide additional practical support to British nationals affected by terrorist attacks overseas, and their families

-If you’re a British national who has been affected by a terrorist attack and need help, contact the Foreign and Commonwealth Office (FCO) and check FCO Travel Advice.
+If you’re a British national who has been affected by a terrorist attack and need help, contact the Foreign, Commonwealth & Development Office (FCDO) and check FCDO Travel Advice.
 In addition to regular assistance, we may also be able to provide you with assistance under EAM guidelines.